escotoj/TechBlogMVC/README.md

 ## TODO
 -- blog --
-4 edit blog - PUT route not working/no update function in the 5 public folder/ needs to render only for the author of the blog.
-6 delete button only to display for blogger
+6 delete button and edit form to only display for blogger comments dissappeare after page reload.

 ## DONE
 -- comments --
+4 edit blog - PUT route not working/no update function (if user = username)

 1 blog.handlebar not applying css, date or user.
 2 POST route on homePage.js LN80, 500 error, empty object
 3 for the comments - dynamic display in the homepage.js.